g2384/Life-In-The-UK/Facts.md

   - Sikh gurdwaras
   - Buddhist temples
 - Everyone has the legal right to choose their religion, or to choose not to practise a religion.
+- In the 2011 Census
+  - 59%: Christians
+  - 25%: no religion
+  - 4.8%: Muslim
+  - 1.5%: Hindu
+  - 0.8%: Sikh
+  - less than 0.5%: Jewish, Buddhist

-## Christian Churches
+### Christian churches

 - In England, there is a **constitutional link** between Church and state.
 - The official Church of the state is the **Church of England** (called the **Anglican Church** in other countries and the **Episcopal Church** in Scotland and the United States).
 It is a **Protestant** Church and has existed since the **Reformation** in the **1530s**.
 - The **monarch** is the head of the Church of England.
-- The spiritual leader of the Church of England is the **Archbishop of Canterbury**.
+- The **Archbishop of Canterbury** is the spiritual leader of the Church of England.
 - The monarch has the right to select the Archbishop and other senior church officials, but usually the choice is made by the **Prime Minister** and a **committee** appointed by the Church.
 - Several Church of England bishops sit in the **House of Lords**.
 - In Scotland, the national Church is the **Church of Scotland**, which is a **Presbyterian** Church.
 It is governed by **ministers and elders**.
 The chairperson of the General Assembly of the Church of Scotland is the **Moderator**, who is appointed for **one year** only and often speaks on behalf of that Church.
-- There is **no established Church** in Wales or Northern Ireland.
+- There is **no** established Church in Wales or Northern Ireland.
 - Other Protestant Christian groups in the UK are:
   - Baptists
   - Methodists